 - 1. Always think before you write.
 In other words, without the use of nonverbals with your message, your message can be misinterpreted.
 So please think twice before you hit submit. - 2.
 Keep it relevant.
 There are places to chat and post for fun everyday stuff.
 Do not stray from the discussion in the assigned questions. - 3.
-Don't use all caps.
+Never use all caps.
 This is the equivalent of yelling in the online world.

-- 4. Make sure that you are using appropriate grammar and structure.
+It is not fun to read.
+Only use capital letters when appropriate. - 4.
+Make sure that you are using appropriate grammar and structure.
 In other words, do not use "R U" instead of "are you".
 There are people in the class that may not understand this type of abbreviation, not to mention it does nothing to help expand your writing and vocabulary skills.
 Emoticons are fine as long as they are appropriate.
-A smile © is welcome, anything offensive is not. - 5.
+A smile (1) is welcome, anything offensive is not. - 5.
 Treat people the same as you would face-to-face (or kinder).
 It might be easy to hide behind the computer.
-Treat all with dignity and respect.
+In some cases, it empowers people to treat others in ways they would not in person.
+Remember there is a person behind the name on your screen.
+Treat all with dignity and respect and you can expect that in return.